Welcome

 The MAP Method

-Studies show that what really motivates us are 3 key factors: Mastery, Autonomy, and Purpose (MAP).
+Studies show that what really motivates people are 3 key factors: Mastery, Autonomy, and Purpose (MAP).

 There’s even a great book about it.